 If you want to try a patch, e-cigarettes, hypnotherapy, or cold turkey, that’s entirely up to you!
 As long as you find a method that works for you, you’ll be on the path to finally breaking old smoking habits.

 The nicotine gum patch and lozenges at the pharmacy are useful for smokers wanting to quit smoking, but most smokers are not ready to quit if that means giving up addictive nicotine.
-Quitting smoking and nicotine at the same time very often results in quitters soon going back to smoking to get their addiction needs met.
+Quitting smoking and nicotine at the same time often results in quitters soon returning to smoking to get their addiction needs met.

 What Are The Options